plmercereau/NixOS/README.md

 ---

-## Converting an existing Linux system into NixOS
+## Method 2: Converting an existing Linux system into NixOS

 We don't need a swap partition since we use zram swap on NixOS, we'll thus delete the swap partition and add the extra space to the root partition.